Text by CLOT Magazine

-Rewire the annual international festival for adventurous music is physically returning to The Hague with its eleventh festival edition, bringing together a wide range of musical and interdisciplinary performances, specially commissioned works, club nights, installations, talks, screenings, and more.
-From 7 to 10 April 2022, Rewire will present forward-thinking and genre-bending music across a diverse range of venues as it used to be before pandemics.
+Rewire, the annual international festival for adventurous music, is physically returning to The Hague with its eleventh festival edition, bringing together a wide range of musical and interdisciplinary performances, specially commissioned works, club nights, installations, talks, screenings, and more.
+From 7 to 10 April 2022, Rewire will present forward-thinking and genre-bending music across a diverse range of venues as it used to be before pandemic.

 The final art and discourse programme includes and consists of an exhibition, extensive talks, film screenings, and workshops.

 Rewire and iii present Proximity Music: Sensing After Thought, a playful and interdisciplinary exhibition in and around the new cultural venue Amare, consisting of eleven performances and installations that temporarily inhabit and activate the multi-layered foyers and the surrounding streets.
 Featuring works by Angelo Custódio (presented in collaboration with Das Leben am Haverkamp), Arvid & Marie, Davide Tidoni, Gemma Luz Bosch & Jurriaan de Vos, Jacqueline Kiyomi Gork, Jesus Canuto Iglesias, Kaffe Matthews, Kexin Hao, Mihalis Shammas, Mint Park & Quiet Ensemble, Soyun Park & Wellsgoodness.